wahr0411/PTADisc/README.md

 ##### Description

-The files under this directory provide additional information of user group and problem set.
+The files of course info provide additional information of user group and problem set.
 Each course contains the following files:

 | Filename                   | Description                                       |
 | -------------------------- | ------------------------------------------------- |